 If you flip the idea on its head- from living below your means- to living above the means of much of the world- then you’ll find it much easier to sacrifice certain things.
 The standards of living in New Zealand are great for the vast majority of Kiwis.

 There are parts of this world where this happens in the streets or in latrines.
-And then once the latrines are full, they are empties straight into the nearest rivers.
+And then, once the latrines are full, they are emptied straight into the nearest rivers.
 Remembering this one fact makes it easier to live modestly.
 We have so much, and yet some people are so ungrateful and want more.

 Once you start to look around and become grateful for what you already have- it’s easier to pass on buying the latest iPhone, or needing the latest clothing to keep up with fashion.
 Keeping up with the jones, buying the latest model car.
 It’s all just not that important.
 Don’t fall into the consumerism trap!

 You have a roof, water from the tap that’s safe to drink, a sewer system, a country in peace, relatively low crime, an uncorrupt government, and natural wonders that are the envy of the world.
 So much that is taken for granted.

 Live modestly and take stock of what you already have.

 Going beyond living modestly, you need to master delayed gratification on your journey to financial independence.
 Be prepared to sacrifice now in order to have a better life in the future.

 Instant gratification is so easy, especially with all the financial services available to use all- like after pay, car loans, and hire purchases.
 If you really need something (see how I said need something and do not want something), save up the money for it.